-In fictional and non-fictional projects, author Jeanne Burrows-Johnson draws on her experience in the performing arts, commerce and education.
-Her humorous and engaging articles and essays have appeared in business, literary and professional publications, including:Broker World; the Hawaii Medical Journal; The Real Estate Source; The Rotarian; and, Under Sonoran Skies Prose and Poetry from the High Desert (a top 50 pick for 2012 by Southwest Books of the Year).
-Now turning to mysteries, she takes inspiration from the people and stories of Hawai`i, where she lived for over twenty years.
+In fiction and non-fiction, Jeanne Burrows-Johnson draws on experience in the performing arts, commerce and education.
+Her humorous and engaging articles and essays have appeared in business, literary and professional publications, including:Broker World, the Hawai`i Medical Journal; The Rotarian, and Under Sonoran Skies, Prose and Poetry from the High Desert [a top 50 pick for 2012 by Southwest Books of the Year].
+In Prospect for Murder [the first in the Natalie Seachrist Hawaiian mystery series] she takes inspiration from the people and stories of Hawai`i, where she lived for over twenty years.

 Focusing on life's synchronicity, her public addresses are noted for inter- cultural references and historical asides.
 Jeanne’s integrated perspective helps shape seminars and workshops that facilitate communication be-tween diverse groups of professionals and the general public.
 As a consulting wordsmith, she draws on her interdisciplinary training to assist other writers polish their skills and help them achieve their desired potential.

-Through Imaginings Wordpower, Jeanne has offered her services as a wordsmith and design consultant to executives and their organizations for three decades.
-The greatest compliment she has ever received is to be told, "You didn't change me, you just helped me to look my best."
+Through ImaginingsWordpower.com, Jeanne has offered her services as a wordsmith and design consultant to executives and their organizations for three decades.
+The greatest compliment she has ever received is to be told, "You didn't change me, you just helped me to look and sound my best."

 Loving the magic of words since childhood, I seek to bring

 the power of possibility thinking into each project I undertake...

 author of the

 The Natalie Seachrist Hawaiian Mysteries

 FINALIST Mystery /Suspense